alexcu2718/fdf/README.md

 --String Interning: Trivial for ASCII, but efficient Unicode handling is another beast entirely.

---Threading Without Rayon: My attempts have come close but aren’t quite there yet.
-I can get within 10% speed wise but........thats not acceptable.
+--Threading without rayon: My attempts have come close but aren’t quite there yet.
+I'll rely on rayon for now until I can think of a smart way to implement an appropriate work distributing algorithm, TODO!

 --Some sort of iterator adaptor+filter, which would allow one to avoid a lot more allocations on non-directories.

 --I think there's ultimately a hard limit in syscalls, I've played around with an experimental zig iouring getdents implementation but it's out of my comfort zone, A LOT, I'll probably do it still(if possible)

-****THIS IS NOT FINISHED, Probably a long term project for for semi-comparable/full (or totally new one) featureset with fd.
+****THIS IS NOT FINISHED, I have no idea what the plans are, i'm just making stuff go fast and learning ok.

 ---